 As a 20-something-year-old woman at a liberal arts college, I often find myself on the not-so-popular end of pro-choice or pro-life debates.

 And, if I'm being completely honest, I generally try to avoid those debates altogether.
-But this past weekend, some of my fellow students, three buses of students from my old high school (including my little sister), and millions of people from across the country marched in Washington D.C. and all over the country in support of the pro-life movement.
+But some of my fellow students, three buses of students from my old high school (including my little sister), and millions of people from across the country marched in Washington D.C. and all over the country in support of the pro-life movement.

 Sure, I knew what pro-choice was, but in all honesty, it was a kind of vague, somewhat demonized stance that I didn't understand.
 Major talk in devils-advocate scenarios were always the extreme cases that people make for abortion like incest or rape, not real-life (common) critiques that would be valuable to learn to talk about.

 It went from quickly from an argument and stance that I made primarily through religion, to almost not being able to utilize these lines of argument because the people I was dialoguing with didn't even adhere to the same religion as me.
 It wasn't until my junior year that I felt really comfortable talking to my peers about my beliefs.

 People where implicitly arguing that I didn't believe that women had the right to control their own lives.
 I believe that a woman doesn't have the right to choose whether a child lives or dies.
 We would be horrified if a woman killed her infant baby a few months after birth, but people go on Women's Marches lobbying for the right to do the same a few months before the birth.

-This is not a debate that I could write in an "Odyssey" article to satisfy anyone.
+This is not a debate that I could fully explain in an article to satisfy anyone.
 What I can do is say I FIRMLY believe that a child is a child from the moment it is conceived by its parents, and that baby should have the right to live the same to any other human being like you and me right now.

 When you graduate and move on to college, you will be faced with a choice to stand up and stick to what you believe or to quietly wait on the sidelines.
 You may feel pressured to not voice or even change your opinion.
 I hope that all of you know — and all the college students too — that there are people out there that believe that women can have it all, and ALL their children can, too.